Juniper-SE/jsnapy-tests/README.md

 Running test for protocols that are not running or not supported on a platform should just report a fail on that test.
 I have tested the best I could to avoid Exceptions but YMMV.

-snap.py is a simple bash wrapper to call jsnap and prompt for username/password and some other options.
+snap.sh is a simple bash wrapper to call jsnap and prompt for username/password and some other options.

 I welcome comments and contributions to the repo.